Ohio Law Component

 Upon completion of the OLC test, your score will be displayed immediately after you finish the exam.

-If you want to check the status of your score with the Office of Bar Admissions, you may access your portal through Bar Admissions Online Services.
-Please note that your score may not be visible in the portal for up to 48 business hours.
+If you want to check the status of your score with the Office of Bar Admissions, you may access your portal through Bar Admissions Portal.
+Please note that your score will be visible in your portal within five business days.

 Upon completion of the OLC test, your score will be displayed immediately after you finish the exam.
 If you did not receive a score of 80% or higher, you must notify the Office of Bar Admissions and you will need to take the test again.
 The Office of Bar Admissions will contact ExamSoft to reset your account to retake the OLC test.
 Please note that you cannot re-take the OLC test until the following business day.
 If you take the OLC test on a Friday and are unsuccessful, we will not be able to notify ExamSoft until that following Monday, and you will then be able to re-take the OLC test the next business day.